Afsal125176/Penetration_testing_toolkit/README.md

 * Submit a pull request with tests and documentation.
 * Keep contributions legal and ethical — no features intended for clandestine malicious use

----

-If you’d like, I can:

-* Generate `requirements.txt`, `LICENSE` (MIT) and a polished `README.md` file ready to drop into your repo, **or**
-* Update the README with instructions specifically tailored for Kali Linux or for running the toolkit against a realistic lab setup.
-Which would you prefer?
-# Penetration_testing_toolkit